-- If students arrive after the register has been taken they should sign in at the appropriate Key Stage Hub. - In Years 7-11, students who arrive after 8.35 am receive a break-time detention on the same day, unless their parents have contacted the Key Stage Hub with a good reason for late arrival. - Failure to attend a break detention will result in a Year detention which will last 30 mins.
-Heads of Year will take the Year detention on a rota at the end of a school day. - In Years 12-13 all lateness is managed by the Head of Year and will be sanctioned accordingly.
-Overtime will be set for persistent latecomers. - Students who arrive after 9.30am need a note or telephone call from home explaining their late arrival.
-If no note is received, this becomes an unauthorised absence. - Persistent latecomers have letters sent home and are discussed with the Head of Year with regard to further action, which may include being placed on attendance and punctuality report or having a personal punctuality improvement plan created.
+- If students arrive after the register has been taken they should sign in at the appropriate Key Stage Hub. - In Years 7-11, students who arrive after 8.35 am receive an after school detention on the same day, unless their parents have contacted the Key Stage Hub prior to arrival with a good reason for late arrival. - Failure to attend the late detention will result in a Head of Year detention which will last 40 mins.
+Heads of Year will take the Head of Year detention on a rota at the end of a school day. - In Years 12-13 all lateness is managed by the Head of Year and will be sanctioned accordingly.
+Overtime will be set for persistent latecomers. - Students who arrive after 9.05am need a note or telephone call from home explaining their late arrival.
+If no note is received, this becomes an unauthorised absence. - Persistent latecomers are discussed with the Head of Year with regard to further action, which may include contacting guardians, being placed on attendance and punctuality report or having a personal punctuality improvement plan created.